cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-05_15-48-49_pledging-and-rewards-en.md

 * First, the declared costs are subtracted and given to the pool operator.
 * Next, the declared margin is subtracted and given to the pool operator..
 * Finally the remainder is split fairly (proportional to delegated stake), amongst all people who delegated to the pool, including the pool owners.

+A pledging calculator is available to use for estimation purposes.
+The rewards predicted by this calculator *are only an estimate*.
+The actual amount of ada received in rewards may vary, and will depend on a number of factors including; the actual stake pool performance, that is, the number of blocks a stake pool is observed to produce in a given epoch, versus the number it was expected to produce.
+Changes to network parameters may also affect rewards.

+The annualized equivalent returns given by this calculator assume that stake is delegated to the same stake pool for a 365-day period, and that stake pool performance and other settings are consistent over that timeframe.
+IOHK accepts no responsibility for any discrepancy between estimated and actual rewards.

+Disclaimer: this calculator is provided for guidance only.